Making sure your notes are exam ready

 1. Make sure you’ve ticked off the syllabus dot points

 This has to be the most important tip on our list… make sure you have every dot point listed in the syllabus covered in your notes.
-To be in a good position for exams, we really do need a complete set of syllabus notes!
-This is because the questions you’ll be asked are coming straight from this document.
+Remember, the syllabus contains all of the content from the course, and the questions you’ll be asked in your exam are coming straight from this document.

-So, go through the syllabus for each subject and make sure you’ve covered each individual dot point in your notes.
-If there’s any gaps, go back and fill them in.
+So, go through the syllabus for each subject and make sure you’ve covered each dot point in your notes.
+If there are any gaps, go back and fill them in 📝

 2. Work on condensing your notes

 When it comes to studying for exams, we don’t want to be reading paragraph after paragraph of content.
-The most useful notes are summaries of the content, so we need to work on condensing our notes!
+The most useful notes are summaries of the content, so we need to work on condensing them!

-Once you’ve written the notes for a topic, you’re going to need to just keep going back to them and writing summaries and then super summaries.
-The more times you go over them, the more you will be able to pick out the most crucial bits of information and arrange all the content into a really punchy, memorable and useful summary that will actually get you through an exam.
+Once you’ve written the notes for a topic, pick out the most crucial bits of information and arrange all the content into a really punchy, memorable and useful summary that will actually get you through an exam.

-When you’re making these summaries, always keep the exam in mind and ask yourself ‘What will I be using this information for?’
-‘How would I answer a question on this topic?’ or ‘How would I use this information to answer a question?’.
-This way, you’ll end up with a really good grasp on each topic.
+When you’re making these summaries, always ask yourself "What will I be using this information for?", "How would I answer a question on this topic?" or "How would I use this information to answer a question?".
+This way, you’ll be left with the content that you need for the exam 💪

-3. Make sure your notes make sense to you
+3. Make sure they make sense to you

 4. Revisit past exams or assessments

 There’s no point in shying away from the difficult stuff… you won’t be able to hide from it in the exam!
-So take the initiative to get on top of it now.
-If a particular point is really stumping you, reach out to your teacher and get it sorted!
+Face your fears and get on top of it now.
+If you need a bit of help, reach out to your teacher 🧑🏫

 5. Include exam tips

-With this in mind, it’s also a great idea to include any exam tips you’ve picked up along the way.
-One of the most challenging parts of final exams is that they cover all of the content you’ve studied over the year, which is a lot!
-Any tips or tricks for remembering content or application rules will go a long way.
+One of the most challenging parts of final exams is that they cover all of the content you’ve studied over the year, which is a lot 🥵 Any tips or tricks for remembering content or application rules will go a long way.

-If you have any tricks to help memorise a lengthy quote, add them to your notes.
+So, if you have a trick to help memorise a lengthy quote, add it to your notes.
 If you always forget to give your graphs a title, add a reminder to your notes.
-Got a mnemonic device (a small acronym or jingle) for remembering the syllabus dot points?
+Have a mnemonic device (a small acronym or jingle) for remembering the syllabus dot points?
 You guessed it, add it to your notes!